Capstone-Projects-2022-Spring/project-keyctrl/README.md

       -You can also have your friends join you.
 All they need to do is enter the same lobby ID that you did.
     -After the timer runs out, the match results will appear in a popup modal in the center of your screen.
 -Theme Selection
+  -Navigate to the Settings tab located on the bottom of the task bar -Click the 'Change Theme' button
+  -Select new theme to use

 ## Patch Notes
 - Release notes indicating what is new